Trained as an architect, implemented in technology: Daniel is a designer and developer

 This project was included in the "Solution Or Utopia" exhibition at the world-renowned Stedelijk Museum in Amsterdam and was also featured in Wired!

-I am currently assisting with the UX design of an app called HaBaby, through the EmpowerHack organisation.
 Hababy is a prototype aimed at helping pregnant refugee women identify the top five red-flags of a pregnancy at risk and improve communications between medical personnel and the pregnant women they support.
-Hababy has the potential to rapidly access women that need help under a intransit/refugee camp context.
+Through my work with the EmpowerHack organisation I have helped design the user-experience of the application and built the prototype.
+Hababy has the potential to rapidly access women that need help under a in-transit/refugee camp context.
 The project is exploring how lightweight information, such as quick identification of life-threatening pregnancy symptoms, a patient-owned health record and timely resources for medical professionals, can improve care.
 We are currently exploring how Hababy can bring a standardised approach to antenatal care for pregnant women in refugee camps.
 This project is working with several partners including the Muslim Doctors Association.

 A simple and elegant website design project, which reflects the services offered by Laura Nolan (nola by brand), a beauty therapist specialising in bespoke facials, massages and healing treatments.